JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Max Area Of Effect:** Within the Max component of an Area Of Effect, but excluding the ineffective component, the dice pool roll creating this AOE gains Super Disadvantage.

-If an Area Of Effect only partially covers a character on a battle map, than it is up to the Narrators discretion to decide if the roll made against the character has Disadvantage.

 ### Static Area Of Effects

 Area of effects that have a static area.